-MA 165 - Calculus I with Lab
+MATH 165 - Calculus I with Lab

 This course is a study of functions, limits, the derivative, techniques of differentiation, continuity, and applications of differentiation.
 Integration is introduced.
 Symbolic, graphical, and numerical approaches are used to understand concepts and solve calculus problems.

-Technology, such as the graphing calculator and/or mathematics software systems, aids in developing mathematical connections.
-A scientific graphing calculator is required.
-Prerequisites & Notes MA 130 or its equivalent Credits: 4
+Prerequisites & Notes MATH

+130 Functions or its equivalent.
+Credits: 4

-MA 166 - Calculus II
+MATH 166 - Calculus II

 Calculus II is the second part of the calculus sequence and a continuation of Calculus I. The course is centered on the concept of a definite integral and includes in-depth studies of integration techniques and applications of integration.
 Taylor and Maclaurin series are also included in this course.
 Symbolic, graphical, and numerical approaches are used to understand concepts and solve calculus problems.
-Technology, such as a graphing calculator and/or mathematics software systems, aids in developing mathematical connections.
-Prerequisites & Notes MA 165 or

-Prerequisites & Notes MA 165 or its equivalent
+Prerequisites & Notes MATH 165 Calculus I with Lab or its equivalent.
+Credits: 3

-MA 200 - Mathematics Tutoring Experience
+MATH 200 - Mathematics Tutoring Experience

 This course is a stand-alone service learning course for the purpose of providing assistance to the university Academic Support Center, a local school, or social service agency in delivering mathematical support for students.
 Students will train for tutoring mathematics, lead a minimum of 24 hours of lab/tutoring sessions, and write a paper and journal about the experience.

-Recommendation of the mathematics faculty based on the student's experience and performance in mathematics course(s).
+Prereauisites & Notes Recommendation of the mathematics faculty based on the student's experience and performance in mathematics course(s).

-MA 205 - History of Mathematics
+MATH 205 - History of Mathematics

 This course provides an overview of the history of mathematics from the Stone Age to the Digital Age, including an in-depth analysis of the cultural settings of the various eras.
 Students do mathematics from each era.
-Prerequisites & Notes MA 166
+Prerequisites & Notes MATH 166 Calculus II Credits: 3

-MA 210 - Linear Algebra
+MATH 210 - Linear Algebra

 This course is an introduction to vector spaces and subspaces, linear dependence and independence, basis and dimension, matrix algebra, solution of equations by matrix reduction, determinants, matrix inversion, linear transformations, eigenvalues, and eigenvectors.
 Technology, such as the graphing calculator and/or mathematical software systems, is used in this course.

-Prerequisites & Notes MA 165 or its equivalent or permission of the instructor Credits: 3 concepts.
-It is a study of multivariable calculus, including partial derivatives and multiple integrals, vectors and geometry of space, polar coordinates, complex numbers, and parametric equations.
-Prerequisites & Notes MA 166
+Prerequisites & Notes MATH 165 Calculus I with Lab or its equivalent or permission of the instructor.
+Credits: 3

-MA 220 - Calculus III
+MATH 220 - Calculus III